The Interference Effect: What's Real?

 - Separate days: Cardio on non-lifting days

-- After lifting: If same session required
+- After lifting: If same session required, do cardio after the weights

 Avoid